Creuna-Oslo/prop-types-csharp/README.md

 };
 ```

-The above example will result in a C# class that has a reference to the C# class for `Link`, which means the definition of `Link` is now re-used which is nice:
+The above example will result in a class that has a reference to the class for `Link`, which means the definition of `Link` is now re-used which is nice:

 ```cs
 public class Component {